enji7/runeemon/README.md

 Additional runtimes can be configured via Java property files in the */config/runtimes/* subdirectory.
 In particular, [GlassFish](https://glassfish.org/) will be added as soon as it runs on JDK 11 (in version 6.1.0).

+See also [runEEmon (Cargo Edition)], an alternative version of runEEmon that is powered by Codehaus Cargo.

 *Gotta run 'em all!*

 ## Getting started